bksides/meria_wiki/wiki/ka-rov.md

 ## The Tragedy of the Ka-Rov

-> O, The River Ka!
+> O, The River Ka!<br>

-  Through writhing caverns, lazily it crawls
+  Through writhing caverns, lazily it crawls<br>

-  There is no sound to echo through the depths
+  There is no sound to echo through the depths<br>
   Nor sun to cast a light upon the walls

-> The River is the only source of light
+> The River is the only source of light<br>
-> a faint and pallid glow by which to see
+  a faint and pallid glow by which to see<br>
-> at least for creatures blest with gift of sight
+  at least for creatures blest with gift of sight

-> Creatures, yes, the myriad ghouls who rise
+> Creatures, yes, the myriad ghouls who rise<br>
-> up from the Ooze, and drag themselves ashore
+  up from the Ooze, and drag themselves ashore<br>
-> Only to lumber forth to their demise
+  Only to lumber forth to their demise

 > And lay in dark repose forevermore

 > O, The River Ka!

-> Birthplace of that abominable wretch
+> Birthplace of that abominable wretch<br>
-> who from the Ooze did crawl some eon past,
+  who from the Ooze did crawl some eon past,<br>
-> and stumbled forth with broken limbs outstretched
+  and stumbled forth with broken limbs outstretched

-> That Ooze, that nectar from which life can spring
+> That Ooze, that nectar from which life can spring<br>
-> Flowing uncontrolled and unrestrained
+  Flowing uncontrolled and unrestrained<br>
-> Wreaks horror far beyond imagining
+  Wreaks horror far beyond imagining

-> Standing three men high and bloody-red
+> Standing three men high and bloody-red<br>
-> A beak from its contorted skull protrudes
+  A beak from its contorted skull protrudes<br>
-> Its stench is that of hundreds freshly dead
+  Its stench is that of hundreds freshly dead

 > The Ka-Rov claws itself out of the Ooze

 > O, The River Ka!

-> With branches that meander through the void
+> With branches that meander through the void<br>
-> The Ka-Rov takes its pick and presses on
+  The Ka-Rov takes its pick and presses on<br>
-> Longing through its pain to be destroyed
+  Longing through its pain to be destroyed

-> The agony that creature felt, the pain
+> The agony that creature felt, the pain<br>
-> Which plagued its futile venture from the depths
+  Which plagued its futile venture from the depths<br>
-> Is known to none within this mortal plane
+  Is known to none within this mortal plane

-> The creature's journey ceased on that same shore
+> The creature's journey ceased on that same shore<br>
-> And tired, blind and suff'ring, down he lay
+  And tired, blind and suff'ring, down he lay<br>
-> like all the rest, to stay forevermore
+  like all the rest, to stay forevermore

 > The Ka-Rov found a place to make his grave

 > O, The River Ka!

-> Headstone of that poor and lonely thing
+> Headstone of that poor and lonely thing<br>
-> which in its caverns petty solace sought
+  which in its caverns petty solace sought<br>
-> And found no answer to its suffering
+  And found no answer to its suffering

-> It lay awaiting death, and as it groaned
+> It lay awaiting death, and as it groaned<br>
-> and coughed and sputtered Ooze upon the ground
+  and coughed and sputtered Ooze upon the ground<br>
-> from its beak emerged a set of Stones
+  from its beak emerged a set of Stones

-> The Ka-Rov learned that day the only thing
+> The Ka-Rov learned that day the only thing<br>
-> that life teaches all creatures in due time:
+  that life teaches all creatures in due time:<br>
-> That all things end, including suffering
+  That all things end, including suffering

 > The Ka-Rov lay in peace, and ceased its climb

 > O, The River Ka!

-> Which all things makes and all things then consumes,
+> Which all things makes and all things then consumes,<br>
-> Destroyed the creature's corpse, which there decayed
+  Destroyed the creature's corpse, which there decayed<br>
-> Amid the stones, thus setting life abloom
+  Amid the stones, thus setting life abloom

-> Another lesson, learned by lucky few:
+> Another lesson, learned by lucky few:<br>
-> That nothing is destroyed, only transformed
+  That nothing is destroyed, only transformed<br>
-> Likewise the Ka-Rov transfigured, too
+  Likewise the Ka-Rov transfigured, too

-> For in its corpse was born life in new forms,
+> For in its corpse was born life in new forms,<br>
-> to whom their sustenance its corpse would give,
+  to whom their sustenance its corpse would give,<br>
-> And men of ambition, to whom life
+  And men of ambition, to whom life

-> has yet to teach the lesson
+> has yet to teach the lesson<br>
-> that it teaches all who live.
+  that it teaches all who live.

 The first testament to the Ka-Rov in prose form is dated to roughly the same time and was written anonymously.
 It reads: